top of page

 RALPH PEZZULLO

 Ralph is a New York Times–bestselling author, award-winning playwright, and host of the popular podcast Heroes Behind Headlines.
-His books, published in 20+ languages, include Jawbreaker; Inside SEAL Team Six; Plunging into Haiti (winner of the Douglas Dillon Prize for American Diplomacy); Zero Footprint; Left of Boom; Ghost; Saigon, based on his childhood; and his latest: The Great Chinese Art Heist: Imperialism, Organized Crime, and the Hidden Story of China's Stolen Artistic Treasures; and Stolen Elections: The Plot to Destroy Democracy. ralphpezzulloauthor.com
+His books, published in twenty-plus languages, include Jawbreaker; Inside SEAL Team Six; Zero Footprint; Saigon, based on his childhood; The Great Chinese Art Heist: Imperialism, Organized Crime, and the Hidden Story of China's Stolen Artistic Treasures; Stolen Elections: The Plot to Destroy Democracy; and his latest, Deep Cover Shallow Graves. ralphpezzulloauthor.com

 Reynolds, Frederick.jpg